 Huntingdon in Carroll County, Tennessee — The American South (East South Central)

 Location.
-36° 0.174′ N, 88° 25.255′ W. Marker is in Huntingdon, Tennessee, in Carroll County.
-Marker is at the intersection of East Main Street (U.S. 70) and Oakhill Drive, on the right when traveling east on East Main Street.
+36° 0.035′ N, 88° 25.667′ W. Marker is in Huntingdon, Tennessee, in Carroll County.
+Marker is at the intersection of Court Square and Lexington Street (Tennessee Route 22), on the left when traveling east on Court Square.
+Marker is on Carroll County Courthouse grounds.
 Touch for map.
-Marker is in this post office area: Huntingdon TN 38344, United States of America.
+Marker is at or near this postal address: 99 Court Square, Huntingdon TN 38344, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Carroll County Veterans Monument (within shouting distance of this marker); Mudslingers Studio (within shouting distance of this marker); Oak Hill Cemetery (approx. 0.4 miles away); Carroll County War Memorial (approx. half a mile away); Historic Thomas Park (approx. half a mile away); The Hawkins Cousins (approx. 0.7 miles away); Nathan Nesbitt (approx. 1.3 miles away); Isaac R. Hawkins (approx. 1.9 miles away).
 Touch for a list and map of all markers in Huntingdon.